davidbrewer/xmonad-ubuntu-conf/README.md

 xmonad-ubuntu-conf
 ==================

-My xmonad config for Ubuntu 16.04, including package list, config files, and instructions.
+My xmonad config for Ubuntu 18.04, including package list, config files, and instructions.
 If you're on a different Ubuntu LTS release, take a look at the different branches available to see if there is one for you.
 The master branch is typically for the newest LTS.

-**Warning**: this is not yet thoroughly tested on 16.04.
-I was pleasantly surprised to find I didn't really need to change things much for Xenial -- we'll see if anything surfaces after I've used it for a while!
+**Warning**: this is not yet thoroughly tested on 18.04.
+I had to make a few minor changes for Bionic, but I have only tried it out on one machine so far.
+Give it a shot and let me know if it works for you!

 Overview
 --------

 What you're looking at is my personal xmonad configuration setup, heavily commented and organized as clearly as I could manage.

-I have been using some form of this setup on a daily basis for over five years now in my work as a web developer.
+I have been using some form of this setup on a daily basis since 2011 in my work as a web developer.
 An xmonad configuration usually ends up being a very individualized thing, but I thought it would be valuable to share this as a starting point for people new to xmonad.
 I know that when I was starting with xmonad I found reading other people's configuration files the best way to learn.
 I hope you will find this equally helpful.

 This configuration has the following features and properties:
 * Lightweight standalone configuration, not intended to be run inside Gnome or XFCE.